 When I was about two-three years old, my parents were concerned because I did not talk.
 I struggled in social situations and preferred being on my own with building blocks or trucks.
 I didn’t have a picture of myself, but here you can see my 3 boys doing essentially what I was doing – playing with things that have wheels.
-Anything with wheels or toys for building were the most appealing (LEGO Sets).
+Anything with wheels or toys for building were the most appealing.

 I learned much later that I was considered a "non-verbal" thinker.
 I did not do well in kindergarten or first grade and flunked second grade.
 I was given speech therapy and slowly caught up to others my age, but it really was not until high school that I felt comfortable reading and comprehending what I was reading.
 What I lacked in social skills, writing, or reading was offset by considerable skill in making stuff.
 I built pretty amazing castles and boats out of wood blocks and LEGOs.
 While upbringing specifics will obviously vary from Engineer to Engineer, I have yet to meet one who wasn't the master of LEGOS on the block.
-Now I know how its important to have nice toys, do if you are looking for 2 year old boy gifts or so choose the best and the most developing.